Advertisement

 Other changes include:

-Alongside the Bill, an advisory board will be established to drive progress and scrutinise reform, replacing an interim board that met for the first time in May.
+An advisory board will also be established to oversee progress and scrutinise reform, replacing an interim board that met for the first time in May.

 Social Care Minister Maree Todd said: ‘More than 200,000 people across Scotland access care each year.